Thursday, February 25, 2021

 By 1998, Carson Pirie Scott & Co. ownership was held by Proffitt's, Inc. (later renamed Saks Incorporated to reflect the acquisition of Saks Fifth Avenue).
 The Carson Pirie Scott, Bergner's, and Boston Store chains, along with Younkers and Herberger's nameplates, eventually operated as Saks' Northern Department Store Group (NDSG), based in Milwaukee, Wisconsin.
 In late 2005, however, the group was put up for sale as Saks Incorporated tried to refocus itself primarily on its core Saks Fifth Avenue stores.

 Carson's and its associated stores became part of The Bon-Ton Stores Inc. in a $1.1 billion deal completed on March 6, 2006.
 The group's merchandising and marketing base remained in Milwaukee.
 Bon-Ton converted Elder-Beerman stores in Indiana and Michigan to the newly shortened Carson's name in 2011 and 2012.
-The chain expanded into Metro Detroit in 2013 with the conversion of three Parisian stores.
+The chain expanded into Metro Detroit in 2013 by converting three Parisian stores.
 Bon-Ton announced on April 17, 2018, that they would cease operations and began liquidating all 267 stores after two liquidators, Great American Group and Tiger Capital Group, won an auction for the company.
 The bid was estimated to be worth $775.5 million.
 This included all remaining Carson's stores after 164 years of operation.
-According to national retail reporter Mitch Nolen, stores closed within 10 to 12 weeks.
+According to Nationalporter Mitch Nolen, stores are supposed to open within 10 to 12 weeks.

 The intellectual property of Bon-Ton, including Carson's, was quickly sold in bankruptcy to CSC Generation, and online retail was reopened.
-The new owners, based in Merrillville, Indiana, were also exploring opening new store locations.
-On October 29, 2018; Under this new ownership and using the same company and stores' names, Bon-Ton started announcing it would reopen the Evergreen Park, Illinois Carson's store on November 24 (Black Friday)–one of Bon-Ton's first brick-and-mortar stores to reopen.
+The new owners, based in Merrillville, Indiana, also explored opening new store locations.
+On October 29, 2018, Under this new ownership and using the same company and stores' names, Bon-Ton started announcing it would reopen the Evergreen Park, Illinois Carson's store on November 24 (Black Friday)–one of Bon-Ton's first brick-and-mortar stores to reopen.
 Bon-Ton had announced plans to open brick-and-mortar Carson's stores in Bloomingdale, Lombard, and Orland Park.
 The only location to open was in Evergreen Park.
-The company never followed through in opening Bloomingdale, Lombard, or Orland Park.
-The Evergreen Park location closed in October 2020 as a result of the COVID-19 Pandemic.
+The company never opened Bloomingdale, Lombard, or Orland Park.
+The Evergreen Park location closed in October 2020 due to the COVID-19 Pandemic.

 2 comments: